 - (a) Candidates for the 120 point pathway shall complete either a thesis equivalent to 120 points (1.0 EFTS) or a thesis equivalent to 90 points (0.75 EFTS) and coursework equivalent to 30 points (0.25 EFTS). - (b) Candidates for the 180 (1.5 EFTS) point pathway shall complete a flexible course of study made up of either: - i.
 Endorsed Coursework - a.
-At least 90 points (0.75 EFTS) of courses in area of endorsement; and - Further courses from the Master of Education Schedule A to make a total of 180 points (1.5 EFTS); - A total of at least 45 points (0.375 EFTS) of the courses from (1) and (2) must be included in Schedule B. - ii.
+At least 90 points (0.75 EFTS) of courses in area of endorsement: and - Further courses from the Master of Education Schedule A to make a total of 180 points (1.5 EFTS); - A total of at least 45 points (0.375 EFTS) of the courses from (a) and (b) must be included in Schedule B. - ii.
 Unendorsed Coursework - At least 45 points (0.375 EFTS) in courses from Schedule B and further courses from the Master of Education Schedule A to make a total of 180 points. - iii.
 Coursework and Thesis - a.
 60 points (0.5 EFTS) of prescribed courses in area of endorsement; - b.
-30 points (0.25 EFTS) from Schedule C; - c.
-EDEM 690 thesis in area of endorsement. - (c) With prior approval, relevant and equivalent postgraduate level courses up to the value of 60 points (0.5 EFTS) may be credited from another school, department, College or from another university or tertiary institute. - (d) A candidate with any grade for courses falling below a B+, prior to enrolling in the thesis, may be required to complete the degree by coursework, or have their points reassigned towards either a Postgraduate Diploma in Education or a Postgraduate Certificate in Education. - (e) A candidate whose results are not satisfactory after the first year of study (or equivalent parttime study) may be required to withdraw from the programme.
+30 points (0.25 EFTS) from Schedule C; and - c.
+EDEM 690 thesis in area of endorsement. (c) With prior approval, relevant and equivalent - (c) With prior approval, relevant and equivalent postgraduate level courses up to the value of

+- 60 points (0.5 EFTS) may be credited from another school, department, college or from another university or tertiary institute. - (d) A candidate with any grade for courses falling below a B+, prior to enrolling in the thesis, may be required to complete the degree by coursework, or have their points reassigned towards either a Postgraduate Diploma in Education or a Postgraduate Certificate in Education. - (e) A candidate whose results are not satisfactory after the first year of study (or equivalent parttime study) may be required to withdraw from the programme.
 These points may be reassigned towards either a Postgraduate Diploma in Education or a Postgraduate Certificate in Education.

-- (a) Candidates for the 120 point pathway have the following time-limits: - A full-time candidate may not complete the qualification in less than twelve months and

-- must complete the qualification in no more than two years of enrolling in the first course. - ii.
-A part-time candidate may not complete the qualification in less than eighteen months and must complete the qualification in no more than three years of enrolling in the first course. - (b) Candidates for the 180 point pathway have the following time-limits: - A full-time candidate may not complete the qualification in less than twelve months and must complete the qualification in no more than three years of enrolling in the first course. - A full-time candidate may not complete the qualification in less than twelve months and must complete the qualification in no more than three years of enrolling in the first course. - (c) The Dean may extend these maximums in special circumstances.
+- (a) Candidates for the 120 point pathway have the following time-limits: - A full-time candidate may not complete the qualification in less than twelve months and must complete the qualification in no more than two years of enrolling in the first course. - ii.
+A part-time candidate may not complete the qualification in less than eighteen months and must complete the qualification in no more than three years of enrolling in the first course - (b) Candidates for the 180 point pathway have the following time-limits: - A full-time candidate may not complete the qualification in less than twelve months and must complete the qualification in no more than three years of enrolling in the first course. - A part-time candidate may not complete the qualification in less than eighteen months and must complete the qualification in no more than five years of enrolling in the first course. - (c) The time limits for full and part-time students completed EDEM 690 and EDEM 691 are: Fulltime, minimum of 12 months, maximum of 24 months; part-time, minimum of 18 months, maximum of 36 months. - (d) The Dean may extend these maximums in special circumstances.